Wotcnt/Polyrifringence-Engine/README.md

 ### 👁️ Suggested Prerequisite Skills

-- Basic to intermediate Python programming
+>     Basic to intermediate Python programming
-- Familiarity with scientific computing libraries such as NumPy and PyTorch
+>     Familiarity with scientific computing libraries such as NumPy and PyTorch
-- Fundamentals of physics with an emphasis on optics and wave mechanics
+>     Fundamentals of physics with an emphasis on optics and wave mechanics
-- Introduction to GPU computing concepts, especially using CUDA (helpful but not mandatory to start)
+>     Introduction to GPU computing concepts, especially using CUDA (helpful but not mandatory to start)
-- Basic understanding of AI or machine learning concepts related to feedback and recursive systems (optional but beneficial)
+>     Basic understanding of AI or machine learning concepts related to feedback and recursive systems (optional but beneficial)
-- Experience reading and understanding scientific documentation and technical manuals
+>     Experience reading and understanding scientific documentation and technical manuals

 ***

 ### 👁️ Recommended Learning Resources

-**Python Programming:**
+>     Python Programming:
-- *Automate the Boring Stuff with Python* by Al Sweigart (for beginners)
+>     Automate the Boring Stuff with Python* by Al Sweigart (for beginners)
-- Official Python Tutorial (python.org)
+>     Official Python Tutorial (python.org)

-**Scientific Computing & NumPy:**
+>     Scientific Computing & NumPy:
-- *Python Data Science Handbook* by Jake VanderPlas (Chapters on NumPy)
+>     Python Data Science Handbook* by Jake VanderPlas (Chapters on NumPy)
-- NumPy official tutorials (numpy.org)
+>     NumPy official tutorials (numpy.org)

-**Physics - Optics and Wave Mechanics:**
+>     Physics - Optics and Wave Mechanics:
-- *Optics* by Eugene Hecht (Introductory Textbook)
+>     Optics by Eugene Hecht (Introductory Textbook)
-- Khan Academy: Introduction to Waves and Optics (online video lessons)
+>     Khan Academy: Introduction to Waves and Optics (online video lessons)

-**GPU Programming (CUDA):**
+>     GPU Programming (CUDA):
-- NVIDIA CUDA Getting Started Guide
+>     NVIDIA CUDA Getting Started Guide
-- Udacity's free courses on Parallel Programming with CUDA
+>     Udacity's free courses on Parallel Programming with CUDA

-**Introduction to AI and Feedback Systems:**
+>     Introduction to AI and Feedback Systems:
-- *Artificial Intelligence: A Modern Approach* by Russell and Norvig (selected chapters)
+>     Artificial Intelligence: A Modern Approach* by Russell and Norvig (selected chapters)
-- Coursera: *Machine Learning* by Andrew Ng (for foundational AI concepts)
+>     Coursera: *Machine Learning* by Andrew Ng (for foundational AI concepts)

-**Scientific Documentation & Reading:**
+>     Scientific Documentation & Reading:
-- *The Craft of Scientific Writing* by Michael Alley
+>     The Craft of Scientific Writing* by Michael Alley
-- How to read scientific papers: Nature’s guide
+>     How to read scientific papers: Nature’s guide

----

-###  💬 Creator Note:
-View the README.md on Github in the REPO by clicking on it for an interactive experience;
-(README.md not tested on MOBILE/TABLET, Tested on Windows 10, with Microsoft Edge)

 ---
 <details>